B0neShAd0w/Hacktoria/Rabbit Hole.md

 ### Step 03:

-Ah, we need a password for the zip file, at least the picture of a Shark 🦈 gives us a clue.
+Ah, we need a password for the zip file, at least the picture of the Shark 🦈 gives us a clue.

-After a quick Google Lens search tells us this is a `Reef Shark` of some sort.
+After a quick Google Image search it tells us this is a `Reef Shark` of some sort.

 ![Screenshot 2022-12-15 104033](https://user-images.githubusercontent.com/117080369/207838682-1088c2ae-ef55-42ec-a6f0-08088b3afc23.png)

-From the image I can't quite make out the exact make of the shark 🦈
+From the image I can't quite make out the exact model of the shark 🦈

-A quick Google Search for "rofficial names for sharks" leads us to <a href="https://www.floridamuseum.ufl.edu/discover-fish/sharks/species-profiles/">Shark species profiles identifier</a>
+A quick Google Search for "official names for sharks" leads us to <a href="https://www.floridamuseum.ufl.edu/discover-fish/sharks/species-profiles/">Shark species profiles identifier</a>

-Entering `reef shark` into the search, gives us 4 possibilities.
+Entering `reef shark` into the search area, gives us 4 possibilities.

 ![Screenshot 2022-12-15 105037](https://user-images.githubusercontent.com/117080369/207840828-fb8af880-2b11-4196-bdd4-d50b42198fa8.png)